- Voter Information

 Returning Your Voted Ballot

-Deadline - The Boulder City City Clerk's office must receive your voted mail ballot (whether mailed or returned in person) on or before 7 p.m. on Election Day in order for it to be counted.
+- Personal Delivery- You may deliver your voted mail/absentee ballot in-person.
+The Boulder City Clerk's office must receive your voted mail ballot on or before 7 p.m. on Election Day in order for the ballot to be counted.

-Who May Return It - Only the voter who requested the mail ballot or a family member may return it.
-If a family member returns it, that family member must sign a statement confirming he or she is a member of the voters family.
+- Who May Return It - Only the voter who requested the mail ballot or a family member may return it.
+If a family member returns it, he or she must sign a statement confirming he or she is a member of the voter's family.

 - Unlawful Acts - It is unlawful for a person to fraudulently request a mail ballot in the name of another person or to induce or coerce another person to fraudulently request a mail ballot in the name of another person.
 Violators are guilty of a category E felony.